docker/docs/engine/faq.md

 Some of the largest server farms in the world today are based on containers.
-Large web deployments like Google and Twitter, and platform providers such as Heroku and dotCloud all run on container technology, at a scale of hundreds of thousands or even millions of containers running in parallel.
+Large web deployments like Google and Twitter, and platform providers such as Heroku run on container technology, at a scale of hundreds of thousands or even millions of containers.

 ### How do I connect Docker containers?

 Currently the recommended way to connect containers is via the Docker network feature.
 You can see details of how to [work with Docker networks here](userguide/networking/work-with-networks.md).

-Also useful for more flexible service portability is the [Ambassador linking pattern](admin/ambassador_pattern_linking.md).

 ### How do I run more than one process in a Docker container?